Kevel Glossary

 ---|---|

-Active Resources | An Active resource is the total number of active, non-deleted, and non-archived campaigns, advertisers, flights, ads/creative, sites, channels, and zones across an entire account.
-You will be billed on this "total number" of active resources. |
+Active Resources | The number of active resources is the total number of active, non-deleted, and non-archived campaigns, advertisers, flights, ads/creative, sites, channels, and zones across an entire account. |

 Ad Codes | A block of HTML and JavaScript that makes a call to Kevel's servers and loads an ad.
 Generated per site from the web interface in the Inventory tab |